Pinto Revolt: Aftermath

 The conspiracy being made known to the authorities; they took vigorous steps to pre-empt it.
 Some of the conspirators fled in disguise to British territory.
 However, the authorities arrested and punished 47 persons, including 17 priests and seven army officers.

-The area around the present-day GPO (General Post Office) in Panjim is called São Tomé.
+The area around the present-day General Post Office (GPO) in Panjim is called São Tomé.
 The present GPO building used to be the old tobacco house, and the building to its right was the Government Mint.
 The area in front of these buildings was the old Panjim pillory and used to be the site of public executions and was where fifteen conspirators of the failed revolt were executed.

 Gonçalves fled to British territory and lived the remainder of his life as an English teacher in Calcutta.
 Abbé Faria teamed up with the revolutionaries of the French Revolution and participated along with the "juring" clerics in the Revolutionaries' brutal persecution of the Catholic Church in France and elsewhere.
 Two Pinto brothers Lt.
 Col Francisco and Jose Antonio joined the army of the Maratha Empire under Baji Rao II and fought against the British in the Second Anglo-Maratha War and Third Anglo-Maratha War.